-Ran Avidan: As we said before, there are five or six market leaders, and they’re going the direction of using the user data in order to suggest the best activities for the users.
+Ran Avidan: There are five or six market leaders, and they’re using the user data in order to suggest the best activities for the users.
 But the biggest problem for users today is service discoverability.
 The discovery mechanism today is not that good.
 You have three million apps out there, and it’s very hard for people to understand what they want.
 What today’s messenger platforms can offer, because they have access to an amazing data for the users, is a discoverability mechanism that is personalized.

 What are you hearing from the market?
 What’s the need on the small and mid-sized player side, as they’re looking to compete with the big boys who can build it themselves?

 Ran Avidan: It’s a very good question, and it depends.
-I mean, for bigger companies, ones with company size like 50 plus, maybe 100 plus, and with tens or hundreds of millions of users, they want the data.
-It’s a data co-op of course, so they need to share their data in order to understand their users better.
+For bigger companies, ones with company size of 50 -100 plus, and with tens or hundreds of millions of users, they want data.
+SODA is a data co-op, so they need to share their data in order to understand their users better.
 Then, they are using our data to optimize their messaging platform, to have it personalized to the user.
-If they know their interests better, they can now offer them a better application, or a better feed, or a better functionality.
+If they know their user interests better, they can now offer them a better application, or a better feed, or a better functionality.

 But most companies are more interested in what you call “insights.”
 Something more aggregated, just to understand where their users are coming from.
-It’s more of analytical, statistical-analytical information, and of course the Bubbles we spoke about because this improves the engagement.
+It’s more of statistical-analytical information.

 Again, as opposed to bots, which are mainly, “I subscribe or I talk to a specific service,” our Bubbles actually are an interaction between people.
 So, most of the services that we provide live inside the context of a discussion.

-Let’s say you and I both like specific content, for instance, like a specific sport team.
-We’re fans, we discover it, and an app then offers the context to subscribe to that team.
-Every time that there is a game that relates to the team that we are a fan of, we get updates on all the things that happen in the game.
+Let’s say you and I both like specific content, like a specific sport team.
+We’re fans and an app then offers the context to subscribe to that team.
+Every time that there is a game, we get updates on all the things that happen in the game.